lokeshnalabothula/skill-score-generator/report_figures.md

     Removed --> [*]

     note right of Created
-        Container exists but
+        Container exists but<br/>not running
-        not running
     end note

     note right of Running
-        Application is
-        actively running
+        Application is<br/>actively running
     end note

     note right of Stopped
-        Container stopped
-        but not removed
+        Container stopped<br/>but not removed
     end note
 ```